-Unlike the demographic characteristics of family caregivers, most of the individuals with SMI were male (77.7%) and minority women (23.3%).
-The average age of them was 35.9.
-Since receiving the psychiatric diagnosis, it has been an average of 14.56 years and the average hospitalization was 3.06.
-They were diagnosed with various psychiatric disorders: schizophrenia (17), schizoaffective disorder (3); bipolar disorder (4) major depression (4); and borderline personality disorder (2).
-In most cases, the illness erupted /outbreak after immigration (73.3%) and most of them lived in a joint residence with their family (70%).
+In contrast with the demographic characteristics of the caregivers, most of the individuals with SMI were male (77.7%).
+The average age of those with SMI was 35.9.
+The average number of years since receiving a psychiatric diagnosis was 14.56 and the average number of hospitalizations was 3.06.
+The psychiatric diagnoses among them were: schizophrenia (17), schizoaffective disorder (3), bipolar disorder (4), major depression (4), and borderline personality disorder (2).
+In most cases, the onset of illness was after immigration (73.3%).
+Most of the individuals lived in a joint residence with their family (70%).

 Study Procedure

-The participants were recruited via two main channels: community family counseling centers that assist family members of individuals with mental health problems were approached, and the "snowball" method was used, requesting names from family members and professionals from the mental health field.
+The participants were recruited via two main channels: 1) approaching family counseling centers in the community that assist family members of individuals with mental health problems, and 2) the “snowball” method, requesting names from family members and professionals from the mental health field.

 The research instrument was a two-part in-depth interview (Patton, 2002).
-The first unstructured part focused on the spontaneous narrative of the participants, and in the second, semi-structured part, where the questions were presented according to a previously prepared interview schedule.
-The questions addressed various aspects of the adaptation process for illness and migration, such as: "How has your life changed after a mental illness outbroke in the family?"; "How does the role of a family caregiver affect your personal, social and occupational life"; "Tell me about the changes that took place in the family after immigration?"; and more.
-In addition, at the end of the interview, questions were asked to complete the demographic details about the participant's life's and their family member with SMI.
+The first part of the interview was unstructured, focusing on the spontaneous narrative of the participants, and the second part was semi-structured.
+The questions in the second part addressed various aspects of the adaptation process to the illness and to immigration.
+For example: “How has your life changed after the onset of mental illness in the family?”; “How does the role of a family caregiver affect your personal, social, and occupational life?”; “Tell me about the changes that took place in the family after immigration.”
+At the end of the interview, participants were asked questions to complete missing demographic details about their life and their family member with SMI.

-Individual interviews were conducted, with the exception of two interviews with the couples.
-Each interview lasts between one hour to two and a half hours and were conducted in the participants choice of setting (e.g. home, family counseling centers, coffee shop).
-The interviews were conducted in Russian - the mother tongue of the participants and the researcher.
-The interviews were audio-recorded, transcribed, and then translated into Hebrew/English by the researcher, who is bilingual.
+The interviews were individual, with the exception of two interviews conducted with a parent-couple.
+Each interview lasted between one and two and a half hours, and was conducted in the participant’s setting of choice (e.g. home, family counseling center, coffee shop).
+The interviews were conducted in Russian – my own mother tongue and that of the participants.
+The interviews were audio-recorded, transcribed, and then translated into Hebrew/English.

 Ethics

 An institutional ethics committee at Ben-Gurion University of the Negev approved the research.
-The participants’ written informed consent was obtained before each interview and they were provided with a written assurance of confidentiality and voluntarily from the researcher.
+The participants’ written informed consent was obtained before each interview, and they were provided with a written assurance of confidentiality and voluntarily from the researcher.
 To preserve confidentiality, the names of the participants, as well as any other personal information that might identify them or their family members, have been deleted or changed here.
-If during the interviews, there were noticeable emotional difficulties among some participants or specific questions about the help for themselves or their family members, the researcher referred them to relevance social and health care services that could assist them.
+If, during the interviews, there were noticeable emotional difficulties among some participants or specific questions about help they could receive for themselves or their family members, the researcher referred them to relevant social and health care services that could assist them.

 Data analysis

-The analysis of the findings was based on the principles of grounded theory approach (Corbin & Strauss, 2014).
-The first stage of content categorical analysis was open coding in each interview separately.
-At this point, line by line coding is performed and a search for repetitive mortality and concepts defined as primary categories.
-In the axial coding phase, categories are mapped more precisely, setting "entry criteria" for each category.
+Analysis of the findings was based on the principles of grounded theory approach (Corbin & Strauss, 2014).
+The first stage of categorical content analysis involved open coding for each interview.
+Line-by-line coding was performed and repetitive mortality and concepts defined as primary categories were identified.
+In the axial coding phase, categories were mapped more precisely, setting “entry criteria” for each category.
 At this point, some of the categories were renamed, categories were transferred from category to category, major and sub-categories were reorganized and re-categorized and their connections revealed.
-In the selective coding phase, a hierarchy was created between the different categories and core categories were identified.
-This created an integrative and orderly category system, which was the basis for a new theoretical conceptualization of the findings according to the research question.
+In the selective coding phase, a hierarchy was created between the different categories, and core categories were identified.
+This created an integrative and orderly category system, which served as the basis for a new theoretical conceptualization of the findings in light of the research question.